Country Gentleman and Gentle Man

 Funeral services will be held on Friday, March 20, 2020 with the funeral procession leaving the Naugatuck Valley Memorial/Fitzgerald Zembruski Funeral Home, 240 North Main Street at 11am and proceeding to St. Michael Roman Catholic Church, 25 Maple Avenue, Beacon Falls for a Mass of Christian Burial at 11:30am.
 Burial with full military honors will follow in St. James Cemetery.
 Calling hours will be Friday morning from 9am-11am at the funeral home.
 Members of the Naugatuck Veterans Council will meet at 10:30 am at the funeral home.
 To send an on-line condolence, please visit www.naugatuckvalleymemorial.com

-To plant a tree in memory of Martin Raymond Petersen, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Martin Raymond Petersen, please visit our floral store.

 Please perform a simple act of kindness for a friend or individual in need